 Before that, I prefer to ignore it because it’s better to sleep, keep doing movements that feel good and just try to live your life.

 Contractions often come and go, they may be regular for an hour, but then stop.
 It’s really annoying. for sure.
+We talk WAY more about them (and make it so easy) in here.

 When the Hospital Will Admit You?